On this page

 - Lightweight editing engine is much smaller and faster to load than most other web-based HTML editors.

-- Users can switch between a compact single-line action bar containing only the basic formatting functions, or an expanded action bar containing every available function.
+- Users can switch between a compact single-line action bar containing only the basic formatting options, or an expanded action bar containing every available option.

 - List numbering and bullet choices.